Stereotypes of African Americans: Strong black woman

-The "strong black woman" stereotype is a discourse through that primarily black middle-class women in the black Baptist Church instruct working-class black women on morality, self-help, and economic empowerment and assimilative values in the bigger interest of racial uplift and pride (Higginbotham, 1993).
-In that narrative, the woman documents middle-class women attempting to push back against dominant racist narratives of black women being immoral, promiscuous, unclean, lazy and mannerless by engaging in public outreach campaigns that include literature that warns against brightly colored clothing, gum chewing, loud talking, and unclean homes, among other directives.
-That discourse is harmful, dehumanizing, and silencing.
+The "strong black woman" stereotype is a discourse through which primarily black middle-class women in the black Baptist Church instruct working-class black women on morality, self-help, economic empowerment, and assimilative values in the bigger interest of racial uplift and pride.
+In this narrative, middle-class women are documented as attempting to push back against dominant racist narratives of black women being immoral, promiscuous, unclean, lazy and mannerless by engaging in public outreach campaigns that include literature that warns against brightly colored clothing, gum chewing, loud talking, and unclean homes, among other directives.